Ongar, Dublin

-Ongar /'Qngg@r/ is a western suburb of Dublin, Ireland.
-Developed on a greenfield basis since 2001, it comprises the townlands of Castaheany (northerly) and "Hansfield or Phibblestown" (southerly), within the ancient Barony of Castleknock, County Dublin.
-It is close to Castleknock, Blanchardstown and Clonsilla.
-The development has a number of amenities on the main street, there are several schools in the area, and the nearby railway line at Hansfield railway station connects to the Luas Green Line and ultimately the N3 national route / M3 motorway.
-Employers in the nearby business parks and Greater Blanchardstown include Intel, Hewlett-Packard, IBM, Kepak and eBay.
+Ongar /'Qngg@r/ is a suburban village of Dublin, Ireland which has been developed on a greenfield basis since 2001.
+It lies within parts of the townlands of Castaheany (northerly) and "Hansfield or Phibblestown" (southerly), within the historical Barony of Castleknock, County Dublin.
+It is close to Blanchardstown, Clonsilla, Clonee and the N3 road.
+There are a number of amenities on Ongar's main street and several schools in the area.
+The nearby Hansfield railway station is served by Dublin Suburban Rail services.
+It is in the Fingal local government area.